-In Michaelmas Term, there will be a 1-hour collection based on lessons 1-20 of the Manual.
+At the beginning of Michaelmas Term, there will be a 1-hour collection based on lessons 1-20 of the Manual.
 Chapters 21-25 will be covered during the course of the term.
 Students will read both classical and modern set texts in class.
 Tutorials will be held as required.
 The title of the thesis should to be decided and work on the thesis should begin.

 Paper 1 Paper 2 Paper 3 Paper 4

-2 hours language 1 hour classical set 1 hour modern set 1.5 hours graduate seminar
+2 hours 1.5 hours classical 1.5 hours modern 1.5 hours graduate seminar

-classes texts texts
+language classes set texts set texts

 In Hilary Term, chapters 26-30 of the Manual will be covered.
 Language training and the reading of the classical and modern set texts will continue.
-Students should attend the lecture series this term, which will be on topics such as Religions on Tibet or The Tibetan Literary Heritage.
-The title of the thesis will be submitted in 0th week for approval.
+Students should attend the lecture series this term, which will be on topics such as "Religions of Tibet" or "The Tibetan Literary Heritage" and complement the lectures attended in year 1.
+The title of the thesis will be submitted in 0th week for approval, and work on the thesis will continue throughout this term and during the spring break.

-Pap er 1 Paper 2 Paper 3 Paper 4
+Paper 1 Paper 2 Paper 3 Paper 4

-2 hc ours language 1 hour classical set 1 hour modern set 1.5 hours graduate seminar
+2 hours 1.5 hours classical 1.5 hours modern 1.5 hours graduate seminar

-clas ses texts texts
+language classes set texts set texts

 In Trinity Term, revision sessions for chapters 1-30 of the Manual will be held, and the set texts and essay topics reviewed.
 Excerpts from a variety of texts will be read as practice for translating unseen text passages.
 More time will be devoted in this term to developing conversational skills.
-Theses are to be submitted by the end of 2^{nd} Week.
+MPhil theses are to be submitted by Thursday of 2nd Week.

-Paper 1 Paper 2 and 3 Paper 4 Language revision as needed Text revision as needed Tutorial revision as needed
+Paper 1 Paper 2 and 3 Paper 4

+Language revision as Text revision as needed Tutorial revision as needed

+needed

 Written examinations will be held at the end of this term.
-They consist of the following papers:
+They consist of the following 3 hour papers: